onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

     get Whipped - ask an F friend (or multiple) to do it - crush a carrot in mouth "you've been a bad boy!"
         "yes my queen"
-        multiple angles - on my knees, face towards the wall, and lying on the ground, or being held by 2 of them freedom & sovereignty are the foundation - you can have unfreedom within freedom, but you can't have freedom within unfreedom the world is fortunate to have the west with its freedoms - only we can give birth to such an ideology
+        show hash on back, also show merkle tree with only "change W" revealed by pausing the whipping and overlaying it next to my back multiple angles - on my knees, face towards the wall, and lying on the ground, or being held by 2 of them freedom & sovereignty are the foundation - you can have unfreedom within freedom, but you can't have freedom within unfreedom the world is fortunate to have the west with its freedoms - only we can give birth to such an ideology